unicode-org/cldr/docs/ldml/tr35-general.md

 | `unit-narrow`             | A list suitable for narrow units, where space on the screen is very limited. | _3′ 7″_          |

 In many languages there may not be a difference among many of these lists.
 In others, the spacing, the length or presence or a conjunction, and the separators may change.

+Currently there are no locale keywords that affect list patterns; they are selected using the base locale ID, ignoring anu -u- extension keywords.

 ### <a name="List_Gender" href="#List_Gender">Gender of Lists</a>